-Macau SAR has undergone unprecedented turbulent changes since its sovereignty hand over in 1999.
-Most significant is its spectacular economy achievement led by the gaming industry.
-Time has come for a critical review of its future development to cope with the external environmental changes.
-This paper attempts to deploy a systematic and structural approach to examine Macau's strengths and weaknesses and to scan its external opportunities and threats.
+Abstract: Following the emergence of the financial tsunami in 2008, the world at large has experienced unprecedented turbulent challenges.
+In this respect, Macau has also been severely hit by the economic turmoil.
+Despite its spectacular economic growth led by the gaming industry since the sovereignty handover to China in 1999, it is time for Macau government administration to review its current situation and the surrounding environment critically and to formulate effective strategies for Macau's future This paper adopts a systematic and structural approach to examine Macau's strengths and weaknesses and to scan its external opportunities and threats.
 The Strengths, Weaknesses, Opportunities, and Threats (abbreviated as SWOT) analysis is a popular tool to formulate strategies for business organizations.
-There is no reason to doubt why this method cannot be adopted by the government to develop its strategies.
-A new way to quantify the extent of perceived opportunities and threats is introduced here.
-This is adopted and modified from quality management tool box, i.e. the Failure Mode and Effects Analysis (FMEA) and Success Mode and Effects Analysis (SMEA).
+SWOT analysis can also be adopted by the government to develop its strategies.
+An innovative way to quantify the extent of perceived opportunities and threats is introduced in this paper.
+This contemporary strategic formulation approach is modified from a well established quality management tool, i.e. the Failure Mode and Effects Analysis (FMEA).
 The internal factors i.e. its Strengths and Weaknesses are systematically and structurally gauged using a Likert scale of 0 to 10 (i.e. 0 representing least important or least well performed, ..., 10 representing most important and best performed.).
 Following the matching of internal factors with the external factors in the SWOT analysis, a list of meaningful responses are identified as possible strategies for the Macau SAR Government.
-The SMART strategic objectives (Specific, Measurable, Achievable, Result-oriented, and Time-bound) are devised accordingly.
-This SWOT analysis is simple to use and yet powerful and flexible in responding to changes in external environment and should be useful to organizations both in the commercial sector and government machinery.
+The SMART (acronym for: Specific, Measurable, Achievable, Result-oriented, and Time-bound) strategic objectives are devised accordingly.
+This SWOT analysis is simple to use and yet powerful and flexible in responding to changes in external environment and should be useful to organizations both in the commercial sector and government departments.